 Spring is one of the best times of year to visit Charleston– South Carolina’s most beautiful port city.
-With azaleas, crepe myrtle, and gardenia in full bloom, the temperate weather and delightful array of special events like the Charleston Wine + Food Festival draw visitors from all over the world.
+With azaleas, crepe myrtle, and gardenia in full bloom, the temperate weather and delightful array of special events like the Charleston Wine + Food Festival draw visitors from all over the world to Charleston’s best restaurants.
 It’s a lovely time to explore the city.

 P.S.: Bookmark this list for easy reference later.
 We’ve put a (*) next to the restaurants where you should make a reservation in advance.
-Enjoy!

 The Ordinary *

 As one of Charleston’s premiere “low country” restaurants, The Ordinary is a great place to try local oysters, softshell crab, bee snapper, and other coastal delicacies.
 (For what it’s worth, they also have a great soundtrack, with songs like the Spinners’ “I’ll Be Around” playing in the background.
 It goes without saying that this is a popular romantic date spot.)

-We specifically recommend ordering the oyster sliders, served on delicious sweet Hawaiian rolls with house made aioli.
+We specifically recommend ordering the oyster sliders, served on delicious sweet Hawaiian rolls with house-made aioli.
 If you like oysters and oyster sliders, the Ordinary makes the best in the city.
 Even the simple oyster appetizer served with homemade Old Bay dusted saltines, creme fresh, and hot sauce is a revelation.

 Sean Brock’s iconic Charleston restaurant, Husk, became one of the South’s most buzzed-about restaurants after it was featured in Season 6 of Chef’s Table.
 Today, with sister locations in Nashville, Savannah, and Greenville, Husk continues to inspire diners with Southern-focused menus crafted around ingredients sourced exclusively from the South.

-As you might expect, Husk does a mean local fried chicken.
+As you might expect, the restaurant does a mean local fried chicken.
 (They’re celebrated for the unique battering technique that Brock pioneered with this recipe.)
 We also love the pimento cheese and Brock’s signature “Husk” puppies, a play off of hush puppies.

 This is a great place to order a burger (served with massive steak fries and homemade ketchup) as well as shrimp n’ grits.
 The menu reflects the most inventive dishes that the South has to offer, made from the best ingredients that the South has to offer.

 FIG is hands down the best fine dining restaurant in Charleston.
-This James Beard Award winning restaurant– whose name is an abbreviation for the phrase, “Food Is Good”– is a dinner spot so popular that you should probably stop reading and go make a reservation right now.
+This James Beard Award-winning restaurant– whose name is an abbreviation for the phrase, “Food Is Good”– is a dinner spot so popular that you should probably stop reading and go make a reservation right now.

 One of the most popular items on the menu, the Ricotta Gnocchi ala Bolognaise, is to die for.
 Order it.
 FIG also makes a surprisingly delicious chicken liver pate appetizer and some of the best, creamiest mashed potatoes I’ve ever had (a local favorite).
 Regulars really love the veggie appetizers– which included, recently, an excellent dandelion asparagus salad, and a purple turnip appetizer with caviar and egg.

 Two other aspects of this restaurant are particularly notable.
 First, the amazing bread and sweet southern butter that they serve before each meal– this alone keeps people coming back.
-Second, the chefs at FIG work with local fisherman to find creative ways to use “bycatch”– e.g. fish that are perfectly good to eat but which were caught accidentally in the process of trying to catch something else.
+Second, the chefs at FIG work with local fishermen to find creative ways to use “bycatch”– e.g. fish that are perfectly good to eat but which were caught accidentally in the process of trying to catch something else.

 Recently, FIG created a “banded rudderfish rice bowl”– an elevated sashimi-grade twist on poke made with this unique Lowcountry fish.
 For foodies who like trying new dishes that you can’t get anywhere else, FIG’s menu continues to delight and inspire.